666hwll/666hwll/README.md

-# Software Developer, Hardware Tinkerer and Student at HTL Bulme Graz
+# Software Developer, Hardware Tinkerer and Student at HTL Bulme Graz-Gösting

 ## Projects that matter